 Obesity is associated with a wide range of illnesses from diabetes and renal disease, to at least 13 types of cancer.
-Around 55% of cancers diagnosed in women and 24% of cancers diagnosed in men are overweight- and obesity-related cancers.
-Of these cancers, about 2 in 3 occur in adults 50-74 years old. – Cancer and Obesity, CDC Vital Signs
+According to the CDC Vital Signs series, Cancer and Obesity, around 55% of cancers diagnosed in women and 24% of cancers diagnosed in men are overweight- and obesity-related cancers.
+Of these cancers, about 2 in 3 occur in adults 50-74 years old.

 It is important to note that Prebiotin’s weight management product, Prebiotin WM, is designed to bring obesity-related dysbiosis into balance.
 Virtually all overweight people have a bad bacterial mix (dysbiosis) in the colon that supports obesity:

 - Undesirable bacteria in the gut produce twice the number of calories that are produced by “good” bacteria.